yogmel/advanced-javascript/README.md

 asyncFunc().then(v => console.log(v)) // prints 3
 ```

-Error handling with promises and `await` is intuitive, as when the promise is rejected, it throws an error which can be caught.
+Error handling with promises and `await` is intuitive, as when the promise is rejected, it throws an error that can be caught.

 ```javascript
 const doAsyncTask = () => Project.reject('error'); // throws an error